ome/omero-build/COUPLING.md

 are working on more than a single repository at a time, the latter is likely easier.
 And in that case, properly testing a set of PRs will also require opening a PR against this repository.
-Travis builds in the individual repositories is of minimal value for breaking changes
+Travis builds in the individual repositories are of minimal value for breaking changes.

 Version Tooling
 ---------------

 In order to coordinate all the versions described above, scripts have been collected in the [build-infra](https://github.com/ome/build-infra) repository.
-These scripts make use of the checked out submoduels and `git submodule foreach` to update version variables to match your local directory.
+These scripts make use of the checked out submodules and `git submodule foreach` to update version variables to match your local directory.